kimsvatos/cs143/bruinbase/readme.txt

 satisfy this case and thus we can quit immediately.
 Similarly, for "key=3 and key=5", there is no way a tuple could have two values for key and thus we return empty set.

-// TODO: Describe testing (we believe...)
+// TODO: Describe testing (we believe....)

 The teamwork for this part had an approximate 90-10, 10-90 breakdown: